Robustness analysis for unstructured uncertainty

 To appreciate usefulness of the this format of the robust stability condition beyond mere notational compactness, we mention that \mathcal H_\infty norm of an LTI system can be reliably computed.
 Robust stability can then be then checked by computing a single number.

-In fact, it is even better than that – there are methods for computing a feedback controller that minimizise the \mathcal H_\infty norm of a specified closed-loop transfer function, which suggests an optimization-based approach to design of robustly stabilizing controllers.
+In fact, it is even better than that – there are methods for computing a feedback controller that minimizes the \mathcal H_\infty norm of a specified closed-loop transfer function, which suggests an optimization-based approach to design of robustly stabilizing controllers.
 We are going to build on this in the next chapter.
 But let’s stick to the analysis for now.

 Robust stability for an LFT – small gain theorem

-The open-loop transfer function is then M \Delta.
-Following the same Nyquist criterion based reasoning as before, that is, asking for the conditions under which this open-loop transfer function does not touch the point -1, while the \Delta term can introduce an arbitrary phase, we arrive at the robust stability condition for the LFT as \boxed {|M(j\omega)|<1,\;\;\forall \omega.}
+The term corresponding to the nominal closed-loop system is structured into blocks.
+It is only the N_{11} block that captures the interaction with the uncertainty in the model, that is why we are going to analyze the corresponding feedback loop.
+For convenience we rename this block as M \coloneqq N_{11}, and the open-loop transfer function is then M \Delta.
+Following the same Nyquist criterion based reasoning as before, that is, asking for the conditions under which this open-loop transfer function does not touch the point -1, while the \Delta term can introduce an arbitrary phase, we arrive at the following robust stability condition for the LFT \boxed {|M(j\omega)|<1,\;\;\forall \omega.}

-Once again, invoking the definition of the \mathcal H_\infty norm, we can rewrite the condition compactly as \boxed {\|M\|_{\infty}<1.}
+Invoking the definition of the \mathcal H_\infty norm, we can rewrite the condition compactly as \boxed {\|M\|_{\infty}<1.}

 Once again, the formulation as an inequality over all frequencies can be useful for visualization and interpretation, while the inequality with the \mathcal H_\infty norm can be used for computation and optimization.